 Governing CSR principles

-Our CSR policy is based on fundamental principles including: ethics and the fight against corruption, vigilance and duty of care, close collaboration with stakeholders* and ensuring the entire value chain (from suppliers to consumers) adopt more responsible practices.
+Our CSR policy is based on fundamental principles including: ethics and anti-corruption compliance programme, vigilance and duty of care, close collaboration with stakeholders* and ensuring the entire value chain (from suppliers to consumers) adopt more responsible practices.

 Our governance bodies (which are dedicated to executives, investors and directors) ensure compliance with our policies and approach, and enable us to report on the results we achieve.

 * within the public and private sector as well as civil society, business leaders, suppliers, shareholders, employees and trade unions.